Are you being required to install surveillance cameras at your own cost?

 We want to hear from you!

-Houston officials are moving to enforce an ordiance that requires various businesses to install surveillance cameras at their own cost and turn footage over to the police without a warrant.
+Local governments throughout the country—from Chatham Twp., NJ, to Atlanta, GA, to Houston, TX, to Rialto, CA—are passing ordinances that require certain businesses to install surveillance cameras at their own cost and turn footage over to the police without a warrant.

 The law requires “bars, nightclubs, convenience stores, sexually oriented businesses, and game rooms” to install surveillance cameras with sufficient lighting at all places where customers are permitted, keep the cameras running 24/7 and store all footage for at least 30 days.
 Upon request from police, businesses will be forced to turn their footage over within 3 days.

-Please fill out the form below and provide information to see if we can help defend your rights.
+Please fill out the form below and provide information to see if IJ can help defend your rights.